At The ELC Programme, we are fanatical about being evidence based.

 Evaluation of The Experience Led Commissioning of Maternity Care

-Whilst group consultations is a relatively new clinical practice in the UK, Croydon CCG have already evaluated their impact.
-The ELC Programme delivered training to six Croydon GP Practices in 2016, and this evaluation summarises what happened when practices moved to implementation.
+Whilst group consultations is a relatively new clinical practice in the UK, Croydon CCG has already evaluated their impact.
+The ELC Programme delivered training to six Croydon GP Practices in 2016.
+This evaluation summarises what happened when practices moved to implementation.
+We have also included an NIHR review of the evidence base for group consultations for you to download here and an easy to read summary we prepared that gives you the key points and learnings from both academic and grey literature.

 Evaluation of Croydon Group Consultations Report